Frequently Asked Questions

 Any information relating to an identified or identifiable natural person (the data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, psychological, genetic, mental, economic, cultural or social identity of that natural person.

 Examples of identifiers include (but are not limited to): name, photo, email address, identification number such as KSU ID#, KSU Account (User ID), physical address or other location data; IP address, mobile device identifiers or geo-location data about a subject.
 Unique biometric data, such as fingerprints and retinal scans, and genetic data are also included.

-What are the Kennesaw State University security standards and requirements for EU GDPR Data?All personal data and sensitive personal data collected or processed by any Kennesaw State University Unit under the scope of the EU General Data Protection Regulation Compliance Policy (currently in DRAFT) must comply with the security safeguards and process requirements defined therein.
+What are the Kennesaw State University security standards and requirements for EU GDPR Data?All personal data and sensitive personal data collected or processed by any Kennesaw State University Unit under the scope of the EU General Data Protection Regulation Compliance Policy must comply with the security safeguards and process requirements defined therein.

 Does Kennesaw State University have a policy concerning EU GDPR data?

 Yes.
 The Kennesaw State University EU General Data Protection Regulation Compliance Policy can be found in the university Policy Portal.

 If I have questions about my personal data that is subject to the EU GDPR, who should I talk to?

 Individuals with questions about their personal data collected and processed by Kennesaw State University that is subject to the EU GDPR should contact the Office of Legal Affairs at email@example.com.